Cold Calling In Singapore

 Plan your campaigns well because these are your first touch points, and the first opportunity to make a credible impression on your Singaporean targets.

 Anyone who’s ever held, owned, or given a job is on LinkedIn.
-There are currently 3.5 million LinkedIn users in Singapore.
-That is 61.6% of our current population!
+As of November 2024, Singapore boasts 4.8 million LinkedIn users—an impressive 74% of the entire population.

 LinkedIn should have all the essential information you need from your leads and prospects.